root-foundation/root/README.md

 RootNet will change our world.
 It will grow collective wealth _without inflation_ through Universal Basic _Equity_, rewrite education with better incentives, and stop short-term gains that damage our future by aligning incentives with what we _truly_ value.
 It will even _enable_ superintelligence.

-RootNet is a new foundation for civilization.
+RootNet is a new foundation for civilization that achieves prosperity through unity.

 RootNet will be progressively decentralized so that the people will eventually control everything.